 A common misconception is that a latte is made by simply putting milk on top of espresso, but one has to know the history of both coffees and lattes to get the full picture.

 Coffee was actually discovered in Ethiopia in the 12th century when the monks noticed that eating berries from a certain tree made them euphoric.

 They began cultivating and roasting these beans and giving them to pilgrims, which commonly traveled to Mecca to pray.

 The drink was then carried out of Africa and traveled through Arabia and Turkey, where it was nicknamed “Mocha” after the port it sailed to.

-Unfortunately, most of the Mocha beans were lost due to war with Portugal but some did survive and ended up in South America, where it gained popularity.
+Unfortunately, most of the Mocha beans were lost due to the war with Portugal but some did survive and ended up in South America, where they gained popularity.